mcgonago/mymcp/opendev-review-agent/README.md

 > **Note**: The steps below can be executed from within the repository where the `server.sh` and `server.py` files are located.

+> **Try This Yourself**: You can also try this on your own by asking the same question I asked Gemini:
+> *"Please give me the step-by-step instructions for building an MCP agent that analyzes review.opendev.org reviews"*

 ## Background

 The OpenDev review system uses Gerrit, which is different from GitHub's pull request model.
 Building a specialized agent for OpenDev reviews allows us to analyze OpenStack code changes using Cursor's AI capabilities.
 This agent leverages Gerrit's REST API to fetch review metadata, file changes, and comments.